aiming-lab/SynthAgent/README.md

 # install pytorch cpu for converting data into LLaMA-Factory training format
 uv pip install torch torchvision --index-url https://download.pytorch.org/whl/cpu
 ```

-## Quick Start
-**‼️We plan to release the refined data and fine-tuned models, so you can freely use the data and agents without going through the whole pipeline.
-Stay tuned!**

 ## Step 1: Task Synthesis
 Before running everything, please ensure the WebArena environment is running properly.
 You may also need to configure the environment ports to satisfy: